7 Summer Makeup Tips: Keeping your makeup in place during hot summers

 5. Base powder use

 The base powder allows you to apply several layers, without them feeling too heavy on your skin or becoming like a crusting layer.
 Make sure to use the base powder as a divider between layering.
-Compact foundation is much thicker and it leaves a colour, unlike the base powder which has a very soft texture and is colourless.
+The compact foundation is much thicker and it leaves a colour, unlike the base powder which has a very soft texture and is colourless.

 6. Use scrubs and exfoliators